-If you’re experiencing dandruff, the search for relief can be almost as irritating as the condition itself.
+If you’re experiencing dandruff, trying to find out how to get rid of dandruff can be almost as irritating as the condition itself.
 Many people leap from one supposed solution to another, but never seem to find a hair and scalp care routine that works for them.

 How is it possible that pesky white flakes end up feeling like one of life’s great challenges?
 There are many ways dandruff treatments can go awry, but the good news is that it isn’t rocket science.
 We know what works and what doesn’t in dandruff treatments - and where people tend to go off the rails.